-The Lump Sum Exit Scheme is for BPS applicants in England who wish to leave farming, either to retire or take up a different occupation.
-Agricultural land, BPS entitlements and business activity in Northern Ireland, Scotland and Wales are not affected.
+The Lump Sum Exit Scheme was for BPS applicants in England who wished to leave farming, either to retire or take up a different occupation.
+Agricultural land, BPS entitlements and business activity in Northern Ireland, Scotland and Wales were not affected.

 Visit the Defra website for more guidance on the scheme and information about eligibility: Lump sum payments for farmers who leave or retire from farming, and delinked payments

 If a farmer does not want to receive the lump sum exit payment but instead wants to receive delinked payments for 2024 to 2027 (which replace BPS), they need to submit a BPS 2023 application.